Peek-a-Boo and Pocket Pool

 #iknoweverett“My counsel advised me that I should accept the counteroffer of $200,000.00.” ~ Everett Pringle

 In early 2022, Everett, whom I met in the early 2010s because of work, dispassionately stated this in his commanding husky voice.
 Context matters.
-What you see - $200,000 - comes with what you don't see … this amount tethered to Everett’s racial discrimination lawsuit against his employer.
+What you see - $200,000 - comes with what you don't see … this amount was tethered to Everett’s racial discrimination lawsuit against his employer.

 I welcomed Everett’s seemingly mundane adventures - bureaucratic paperwork, obligatory mediation, video recorded depositions, and mounting billable hours by the law firm he retained.
 Lockdown afforded me lots of time not only to reminisce about unfair treatment throughout my career but also to have pointed, cathartic, and highly-charged conversations about civil rights.